 External signs are those people and things that give you feedback that indicates you are in a bad relationship.
 In other words, the information you get from outside of your (romantic) relationship.
 These signs come in many different forms.

 These signs may come from things said and unsaid by family and friends.
-They may come from the bad reaction of people you do not know when they see the two of you together.
-And they may come from what you see about the person on the internet (social media) and in their home and car.
+They may come from the bad reactions of people you do not know when they see the two of you together.
+They may come from what you see about the person on the internet (social media) and in their home and car.

 I am not talking about snooping around a person’s home or car.
 I’m talking about observation.
 How do they maintain their home and car?
 What’s in them?
 Are they clean and organized or dirty and in disarray?
 Do you see lots of bills, traffic tickets, or court summons lying around?